Generic Dijkstra: Generic greedy approach

-The generic Dijkstra algorithm sorts the labels in the priority queue in the ascending order of their cost only \cite{10.1364/JOCN.11.000568}, and that is a shortcoming, but only when adding an edge to a path does not increase the cost of the path.
+In \cite{10.1364/JOCN.11.000568}, the generic Dijkstra algorithm was proposed to sort the labels in the priority queue in the ascending order of their cost only, and that is a shortcoming, but only when appending an edge to a path does not increase the cost of the path.